lazerous42/Ascension-of-the-Technomancer/README.md

 Good luck friend.

 ChangeLog
+-- Update to Version 3.4.2
+-Toggle off LogisticsPipes.cfg update checker, it was throwing exceptions and it shouldn't be showing update messages to end users anyway
+-Adjust spectre dimension key to have a harder recipe (need void metal) -Added Chromic Lexicon to the stronghold library chests -Removed FastLeafDecay, Random Things provides this and will crash if it's present -Added more exclusions to Hardcore Darkness settings, specifically the Nether and Chroma (which shouldn't be affected by this anyway)
+-Increased spawn weights of many non-AoA mobs, especially lycanitesmobs -Smalll buffs to the stats of some of the Lycanites mobs that look as though they should be stronger.
+This should bring them more into line with the tougher AoA overworld mobs

 -- Update to verions 3.3.0
 -Added Simple Achievements with achievement book to provide an early game guide and a set of late game objectives -Added Galacticraft + Galactic GregTech + Interstellar Ores